Santosh-Gupta/SpeedTorch/README.md

 ## How it works?

-Update 9-20-19: I initially had no idea why this is faster than using Pytorch tensors, but one of the Pytorch developers on the Pytorch forum pointed it out.
+Update 9-20-19: I initially had no idea why this is faster than using Pytorch tensors; I stumbled upon the speed advantage by accident.
+But one of the Pytorch developers on the Pytorch forum pointed it out.

 As for the better CPU<->GPU transfer, it's because SpeedTorch avoids a CPU indexing operation by masquarding CPU tensors as GPU tensors.
 The CPU index operation may be slow if working on with very few CPU cores, such as 2 in colab, but may be faster if you have many cores.
 It depends on how much you're transfering, and what data you're using.